-- a) Cluster residential development to a maximum of 132 units is permitted. - b) Sub-Area #6 shall be fully serviced. - c) Access into the Sub-Area shall be from the Flatt Road Extension on Road F on Schedule M-6.
-Road F shall cross the valley feature east of the Flatt Road Extension once. - d) Housing clusters shall consist of 2-6 units in accordance with the policies of Subsection 10.4.1.3 a) of this Plan. - e) Common driveways shall be used to reduce the extent of impermeable surfaces. - f) For cluster residential, landscape restoration areas shall be established between multi-unit buildings to integrate the development with the surrounding natural areas. - g) The existing hedgerow, partially bisecting the Sub-Area in a north-south direction, shall be protected and enhanced. - h) Mature trees north of Road F shall be encouraged to be protected and integrated with the proposed development. - i) Sub-Area #6 shall be subject to Site Plan Control.
+- a) Cluster residential development to a maximum of one hundred and thirty-two (132) units is permitted. - b) Sub-Area #6 shall be fully serviced. - c) Access into the Sub-Area shall be from the Flatt Road Extension on Road F on Schedule L-6.
+Road F shall cross the valley feature east of the Flatt Road Extension once. - d) Housing clusters shall consist of two to six (2-6) units in accordance with the policies of Subsection 10.4.1(3) a) of this Plan.

+- e) Common driveways shall be used to reduce the extent of impermeable surfaces. - f) For cluster residential, landscape restoration areas shall be established between multi-unit buildings to integrate the development with the surrounding natural areas. - g) The existing hedgerow, partially bisecting the Sub-Area in a north-south direction, shall be protected and enhanced. - h) Mature trees north of Road F shall be encouraged to be protected and integrated with the proposed development. - i) Sub-Area #6 shall be subject to Site Plan Control.

-10.5.1.7 SUB-AREA #7 - GRINDSTONE CREEK VALLEY/FLATT ROAD (SCHEDULE M-7)
+10.5.1(7) SUB-AREA #7 - GRINDSTONE CREEK VALLEY/FLATT ROAD (SCHEDULE L-7)